sufyanadam/pivotoolz/README.md

 `bundle exec deliver-story '{"id": 123, "current_state": "finished"}'`

 If `current_state` is not `finished`, the story will not be delivered.

-### `post-slack-message`

-Post a message to a slack channel.
-You will need to [setup a webhook integration](https://api.slack.com/incoming-webhooks) on slack first.
-Once you have done so, copy your Webhook URL into an environment variable `SLACK_WEBHOOK_URL`.
-If the `SLACK_WEBHOOK_URL` has been defined correctly, you will be able to post a message in slack to any channel as follows:
-`bundle exec post-slack-message CHANNEL "MESSAGE_TEXT"` Where CHANNEL is of the form "#channel" or "@user".

-You can also pipe a message to the `post-slack-message` program.
-For
-example:
-`{ echo Stories deployed to production:; bundle exec stories-deployed production; } | bundle exec post-slack-message '#production-deploys'`

 ### `story-ids-deployed`